planetoftheweb/rayveal/slideshow/slides/demo.md

 - Battle tested
 - Uses modern web technologies

+Note:
+# What is Bootstrap
+A framework for building sites fast.

 ---

 <!-- .slide: data-state="bar" -->

 ## Installation: Advanced

 - Downloading source
 - Using build tools
 - Sass or LESS